hafizhme/python-astilbe/PITCHME.md

 +++

-Congratulations, you just experienced using **dynamically-typed** language.
+Congratulations, you just experienced in using **dynamically-typed** language.

 +++

-Dynamically-typed language is (for short) a language you **don't need to define type** of variable you are using.
+Dynamically-typed language is (for short) a language you **don't need to define the type** of variable you are using.

 +++

-So, I can assign numerous different value to my variable?
+So, I can assign numerous different values in to my variable?

 ---